marios155/ethernaut/client/src/gamedata/en/descriptions/levels/dex2_complete.md

 Other ERC20 tokens, especially those designed by adversaries could behave more maliciously.

 If you design a DEX where anyone could list their own tokens without the permission of a central authority, then the correctness of the DEX could depend on the interaction of the DEX contract and the token contracts being traded.

+Hopefully, this level has piqued your iterest into how smart contract interaction can be exploited.
+Your flag is `TheRabbitHoleGoesDownAndDown`.